Power70/alx-pre_course/0x01-git/README.md

-first readme in this directory
+First readme in this directory learning about git and github